streamich/libreact/docs/MediaSensor.md

 ## `@withMedia`

-Statefull component class decorator that injects a boolean prop into your component that specifies if media query matches.
+Stateful component class decorator that injects a boolean prop into your component that specifies if media query matches.

 ```js
 import {withMedia} from 'libreact/lib/MediaSensor';